sassoftware/sas_kernel/sas_kernel/doc/source/install.rst

    that I've observed:

 -  I would install in the default location unless you have a good reason to move it.
-   It will cut down on headaches later.The default install location is the users home directory.
-This is fine for a single user install.
-I would put it in a common location if you're doing a system wide install.
+   It will cut down on headaches later.
--  One of the prompts is to make Python accessible to just he installing user or all users.
+-  One of the prompts is to make Python accessible to just the installing user or all users.
    Select the best response for you situation.
 -  Another of the prompts is to add the path to your environment.
 I recommend you want to answer 'yes' to that question to make it easier to